sahishnuk2/tp/docs/DeveloperGuide.md

 **MultiIndexCommand**

-Commands that use this feature extend the abstract class `MultiIndexCommand`, which defines a template for commands that support updates for multiple students at once using the [MultiIndex syntax](#implementation-1).
+Commands that use this feature extend the abstract class `MultiIndexCommand`, which defines a template for commands that support updates for multiple students at once using the MultiIndex syntax above.

 Each subclass:
 1. Implements `applyActionToPerson(Model model, Person person)` — defining how each student is modified.